| Navigate

 Dozen" and longtime columnist for The (Charleston)

 Post and Courier, died Sunday.
 He was 89.
+In 1949, Gilbreth and his sister,

 Ernestine Gilbreth Carey, collaborated in writing